gpslakshan/Hireflow-API/README.md

 ### Key Constraints

 - `users.deleted_at` — soft delete (GORM `DeletedAt`)
+- `users.company_id` — nullable; only set for recruiters after admin assignment
 - `companies.deleted_at` — soft delete
 - `jobs.deleted_at` — soft delete
 - `applications (job_id, candidate_id)` — unique constraint (no duplicate applications)
 - `applications.cv_key` — stores S3 object key, not the URL (URLs expire, keys don't)
 - `applications` — hard deleted on withdrawal, CV cleaned up from S3 automatically

+### Why `company_id` Is Assigned After Registration

+A recruiter registers without a company.
+An admin explicitly assigns them to a company via `PATCH /users/:id/assign-company`.
+This is intentional — it prevents a recruiter from self-assigning to any company during registration, which would be a trust and security problem.
+The admin controls which recruiters belong to which companies.

 ---